Eddy van Hijum: Minister of Social Affairs and Employment

 After the PVV, VVD, NSC, and BBB formed the Schoof cabinet, Van Hijum was sworn in as Third Deputy Prime Minister and as Minister of Social Affairs and Employment on 2 July 2024.
 In the latter position, he succeeded Karien van Gennip.

 Van Hijum was tasked with facilitating talks between unions and employers' associations to create a permanent early retirement scheme for workers in physically demanding occupations.
 A temporary scheme neared expiration, and earlier negotiations about its extension had stalled.
-Unions organized strikes, and they rejected Van Hijum's initial proposal, which included €250 in additional tax-favorable monthly payments to bridge the three years until retirement, a maximum yearly income, and a cap on the amount of participants.
+Unions organized strikes, and they rejected Van Hijum's initial proposal, which included €250 in additional tax-favorable monthly payments to bridge the three years until retirement, a maximum yearly income, and a cap on the number of participants.
 An agreement was reached in October 2024 on a scheme that was described as more generous than its predecessor.
 It offered up to €300 in additional payments, and it did not include an income cap.
 While aiming to keep new participants below 15,000 annually, no strict limit was set, and sectors would have to define physically demanding occupations in collective bargaining agreements.

 In September 2024, EenVandaag and the Algemeen Dagblad revealed that spot checks within the Employee Insurance Agency (UWV) had shown that a significant portion of occupational disability benefit recipients had received either too high or too low payments.
 The reporting concluded that the organization's leadership had ignored these signals since at least 2020 and that quality control had been scaled back instead.
 The UWV disclosed that 25,000–50,000 of the 200,000 recipients were affected, and Van Hijum pledged to establish a new department to oversee the rectification process.
 A similar scandal concerning childcare benefits had resulted in the resignation of the third Rutte cabinet in 2022.